Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - E.g. A friend whispering to you during class will make you miss what the teacher just said.
 - This shows that attention affects what’s processed by the brain.
 - But at what stage in the processing of sensory input does attention affect information?
 Does attention select in the early or late stages of processing?
-- Early selection: a stimulus can be selected for before perceptual analysis is complete.
+- *Early selection*: a stimulus can be selected for before perceptual analysis is complete.
-- Late selection: all stimuli are processed equally and then selection takes place at higher stages of information processing.
+- *Late selection*: all stimuli are processed equally and then selection takes place at higher stages of information processing.
 ![Figure 7.14](figure7-14.png)
 - However, the original all-or-none early-selection models couldn’t explain a person attending to specific information such as the person’s own name or something very interesting because this would require having perceived the information.
 - The benefit of attention is that if attention is primed with a cue, then reaction times are faster.
 However, if the cue is invalid, then reaction times are slower.